King, Charles S., “Spoken Through Clay”

 Maria Martinez is undoubtedly one of the best-known and most influential Native potters of the 1900s.
 She became famous for her creative pottery and traveling to museums, World Fairs, and other events throughout her lifetime.

 Maria learned to make pottery from her aunt Nicolasa Montoya.
 Around 1919-1920, Maria and her husband, Julian Martinez, created the "black-on-black" style of pottery.
 This unique process allowed matte designs to be painted on a stone-polished surface, a stone-polished piece fired black.
-At the time, this unique and distinctive style of pottery quickly became a success, and by 1922 was made by nearly every potter at San Ildefonso Pueblo.
+At the time, this unique and distinctive style of pottery quickly became a success, and by 1922, it was made by nearly every potter at San Ildefonso Pueblo.
 It helped to change the economy of Pueblo as pottery became a successful career.

 In 1956, Maria started working with her son, Popovi Da.
 Maria made the pottery, and Popovi painted the designs.
 These are often considered among the best of her career after her early work with Julian.
 Popovi Da worked to revive polychrome pottery, created the sienna (double-fired) coloration, and made redware vessels.
 Maria also made a few pieces with her grandson, Tony Da, whom she taught to make pottery.
 Tony was one of the first male potters at San Ildefonso and had an exceptional career in ceramics and paintings.
 He was the subject of a book, "The Art and Life of Tony Da" by Charles S. King and Richard Spivey.